WetBanana2486/Ecommerce-planty/README.md

-This is a [Next.js](https://nextjs.org/) ecommerce project styled with Tailwind CSS.
+This is a my ecommerce project for a plant shop.

 ## Getting Started